LTLA/gesel-manuscript/paper.md

 Developers can incorporate `gesel` into their web applications to provide gene set enrichment capabilities to their user experience.
 Importantly, `gesel` operates fully within the user's device, i.e., the client; there is no need for a dedicated backend server to perfrom the computation.
 This eliminates concerns around cost, scalability, latency, and data ownership that are associated with a backend architecture.
-We demonstrate the use of `gesel` with a basic web application that perform enrichment analyses on user-supplied genes with sets derived from the Gene Ontology and MSigDB.
+We demonstrate the use of `gesel` with a basic web application that performs enrichment analyses on user-supplied genes with sets derived from the Gene Ontology and MSigDB.

 # Statement of need